se-research/OpenDaVINCI/tutorials/udpreceivebytes/README.rst

         const string RECEIVER = "0.0.0.0";
         const uint32_t PORT = 1234;

-        // We are using OpenDaVINCI's SharedPointer to automatically
+        // We are using OpenDaVINCI's std::shared_ptr to automatically
         // release any acquired resources.
         try {
-            SharedPointer<UDPReceiver>
+            std::shared_ptr<UDPReceiver>
                 udpreceiver(UDPFactory::createUDPReceiver(RECEIVER, PORT));

             // This instance will handle any bytes that are received